debiki/talkyard-prod-one/README.md

    - If you don't edit `play.http.secret.key` in `play-framework.conf`,
      the server won't start.
-   - A PostgreSQL database user, named *talkyard*, gets created automatically, by the *rdb* Docker container, with the password you type in the `.env` file.
+   - A PostgreSQL database user, named *talkyard*, gets created automatically, by the *rdb* Docker container, with the password you specified in `secrets/postgres_password.txt`.
      You don't need to do anything.
     <!-- Do people use Vagrant nowadays? [vagrant_or_not] In any case, shouldn't the *web*
       container, not the *app*, listen to 8080?